nxt3d/ecs/README.md

 **Last Updated:** August 25, 2025
 **Deployment:** Ethereum Sepolia Testnet

 ECS is a decentralized protocol built on Ethereum for storing, retrieving, and verifying digital credentials.
 It enables any application or service to create custom credentials with guaranteed namespace ownership and flexible onchain/offchain data storage.
-Credentials are core primitives for idenitty, and can be understood broadly to be any record or attestation made by a third party about an idenitty vs records made by the owner of the idenitty.
+Credentials are core primitives for identity, and can be understood broadly to be any record or attestation made by a third party about an identity vs records made by the owner of the identity.
 A simple example is a reputation system where third parties attest to the "realness" of the identity, i.e. "vitalik.eth" is the real Vitalik Buterin's ENS name.

 > **⚠️ Beta Notice:** This is a beta release deployed to Ethereum Sepolia testnet.
 The protocol is functional and tested, but may undergo changes before mainnet release.
 Use at your own risk in production environments.